116 Policy: Equity

 8. Additional practices will continue to be researched, developed, and implemented with the specific goal of ensuring outstanding outcomes for all students.

-B. School district administration will promote a warm, welcoming and respectful district environment that celebrates each and every individual.
-This effort shall include acknowledging the intersectional identities of students and staff members, addressing the social-emotional needs of students and staff members, and engaging in bullying prevention efforts.
-School district administration may also provide opportunities for interested students to participate in anti-racist and equity-driven activities.
+B. District administration will promote a warm, welcoming and respectful district environment that celebrates each and every individual.
+This effort will include acknowledging the intersectional identities of students and staff members, addressing the social-emotional needs of both, and engaging in bullying prevention efforts.
+Building leaders will periodically review student behavior data and work to prevent any student demographic groups from being overidentified in behavior incidents.
+District administration may also provide opportunities for interested students to participate in anti-racist and equity-driven activities.

-D. The school district will work to recruit, employ, support and retain a workforce that reflects all forms of diversity of enrolled students, as well as culturally competent administrative, instructional and support personnel.
+D. The District will work to recruit, employ, support and retain a workforce that reflects all forms of diversity of enrolled students, as well as culturally competent administrative, instructional and support personnel.

-E. School district administration will monitor programs and activities to assess educational equity.
-Administration will be responsible to design, redesign, and if necessary, terminate, programs and activities to serve the needs of all students.
+E. District administration will monitor programs and activities to assess educational equity.
+Administration will be responsible for designing, redesigning, and if necessary, ending programs and activities to ensure the lasting programs best serve the needs of all students.

-F. Consistent with state regulations and school district policy, the school district will develop, implement, and sustain curricular materials and assessments that reflect the diversity of students and staff and include learning and activities that deepen the understanding and appreciation of race, culture, socioeconomic status, language, gender, sexual orientation, ability, religion, migratory status and other differences that contribute to the uniqueness of each student and staff member.
+F. Consistent with state regulations and District policy, the District will select, develop, implement, and sustain curricular materials and assessments that reflect the diversity of students and staff and include learning and activities that deepen the understanding and appreciation of race, culture, socioeconomic status, language, gender, sexual orientation, ability, religion, migratory status and other differences that contribute to the uniqueness of each student and staff member.

-H. Hate speech and harassment of any kind is not tolerated in the RPS community.
+H. Hate speech and harassment of any kind are not tolerated in the RPS community.
 Procedures for reporting and addressing harassment are found in Policy 103: Harassment Prohibition.

 IV.
 SHARED RESPONSIBILITY

-A. The Board of Directors shall refer to the values stated in this policy in conducting its business and in exercising its responsibilities to the people of Richfield and all individuals served by RPS.
+A. The board of education shall refer to the values stated in this policy in conducting its business and in exercising its responsibilities to the people of Richfield and all individuals served by RPS.

-B. The Superintendent shall establish in accordance with this policy such plans and procedures as may be necessary and appropriate to accomplish its purpose and intent.
-Plans and procedures established shall include clear accountability for actions and oversight, and shall include metrics for evaluation.
+B. The superintendent shall establish, in accordance with this policy, such plans and procedures as may be necessary and appropriate to accomplish its purpose and intent.
+Plans and procedures established shall include clear accountability for actions and oversight, as well as metrics for evaluation.

-E. The Superintendent shall integrate information into reports to the Board of Directors and the community regarding progress toward the goals of this policy, including both process-driven changes and outcomes for students.
+E. The superintendent shall integrate information into reports to the school board and the community regarding progress toward the goals of this policy, including both process-driven changes and outcomes for students.

 F. District staff shall, within the parameters of their various duties and responsibilities, comply with and execute such plans as are designed to address the values and directions included in this policy.
-District staff are further responsible to make such suggestions to the appropriate authority to improve the ability of the district to address the educational debt owed to marginalized communities.
+District staff are further responsible for making such suggestions to the appropriate authority to enhance the District’s ability to address the educational debt owed to historically marginalized communities.

 H. Students are partners in their academic achievement.
-School attendance and engagement are essential to making a more equitable society.
-Students will be intentionally encouraged to support the goals of this policy by providing feedback to the district, advocating for themselves, growing toward their own goals, supporting the learning environment and contributing to positive school culture.
+School attendance and engagement are essential to creating a more equitable society.
+Students will be intentionally encouraged to support the goals of this policy by providing feedback to the District, advocating for themselves, working toward their own goals, contributing to a positive learning environment and fostering a positive school culture.
 RPS staff members will support students in believing in their abilities to achieve their dreams and use their voices to create more equitable systems in our world.

 Cross References: